peter-evans/jira2md/README.md

 A GitHub action to convert between Jira text formatting and GitHub flavored markdown

+This action is a wrapper around the [jira2md](https://www.npmjs.com/package/jira2md) npm package.

 ## Usage

 ### Convert Jira -> markdown